haggj/real-time-threat-detection/README.md

 # Final Computer Security Project
 Reykjavik University, T-742-CSDA Computer Security (Spring 2023).
+We developed a real-time thread detection system, which dynamically configures firewall rules based on the attackers observed at our honeypot.

 # Components
 This repo contains the code implementation of the final project.